 There isn’t much of a difference.
 True, they’re all a different species of insect, but their life cycles and their predatory natures are much the same.
 Both ladybugs and Asian lady beetles eat aphids and a multitude of different crop-killing insects and mites.
 Both the Asian lady beetle and the American ladybug are considered tremendously beneficial insects for agricultural purposes.
 Several beetles were brought to America because they tended to eat aphids that fed on trees, rather than crops and garden vegetation.

 Asian beetles tend to come out in the fall, and similar to the boxelder bug, invade for just a few weeks but in very large numbers.
-Then they are gone for a while.
+Then they are gone for a while, and return in the spring.

 Best Ways to Get Rid of Ladybugs